 Join us on May 22nd at the Emory School of Medicine to learn the mechanics to successfully translate technologies out of academia.
 Our panel of experts will discuss the steps university healthcare technology go through while licensing to a company or building a start-up.
 This panel conversation will review the dos and don'ts to consider during this process and answer audience questions.

-This event is the second session in The Health Innovation Commercialization Series which was created to provide commercialization guidance to the university research community.
+This event is the ninth session in The Health Innovation Commercialization Series which was created to provide commercialization guidance to the university research community.
 Series topics include how to take your technology from the lab to commercial success and explore market opportunities surrounding entrepreneurial and innovative ideas.